 Proms become platform for good deeds, social change

-Proms traditionally have been a night of glamour and romance.
-They come complete with backstage drama over dates and dresses.
+Proms traditionally have been a night of glamour and romance, complete with backstage drama over dates and dresses.
 But prom culture is changing.
-Some teens now see prom as an opportunity.
-It can be inclusive rather than exclusive.
+Some teens now see prom as an opportunity to be inclusive rather than exclusive.
 They're using proms as vehicles for good deeds.
 And to take a stand on issues that matter to them.

 Teens are inviting classmates with autism to be their dates.
 One student group organized a prom for senior citizens.
 In Louisiana, a gay female student fought for the right to wear a tux.
 And a museum now displays a prom dress worn by a student who spearheaded a racially integrated prom.

 "Change can look like a prom dress," said Matthew McRae.
 He is a spokesman for the Canadian Museum for Human Rights in Winnipeg.
 "We thought it was a great example of someone making a change at the community level."

 Prom can be "a platform for social change," said April Masini.
 She writes the AskApril.com advice column.
 While some teens see prom as a night of playing grown-up by dressing in fancy clothes, for others, "their idea of being an adult is standing up for what they believe in."